Sunny Deol: 2004–2021: Sporadic success and career setbacks

-2023–present: Resurgence
+2022–present: Resurgence

 Deol on the red carpet at Zee Cine Awards 2024.

+In 2022, after a break of two years, Deol starred in the crime thriller Chup: Revenge of the Artist directed by R. Balki.
+Alongside Dulquer Salmaan, Shreya Dhanwanthary and Pooja Bhatt.
+The plot of the film centred around a serial killer who targets dishonest film critics.
+Released on 23 September 2022, where the film as well as Deol's received positive reviews from critics.
+Roktim Rajpal of India Today praised Deol as a scene stealer with natural intensity, writing that "The veteran actor delivers a beautifully restrained performance."
+Deol won the Lions Gold Awards for Male Action Star Of The Year 2022.

 The sequel of the 2001 film Gadar, Gadar 2, was released on 11 August 2023.
-The film's story was centered around the era of the Indo-Pakistani War of 1971, in which Deol as Tara Singh returns to Pakistan to bring back his son.
+The film's story was centred around the era of the Indo-Pakistani War of 1971, in which Deol as Tara Singh returns to Pakistan to bring back his son.
 It was directed and produced by Anil Sharma, and the film starred Deol along with Ameesha Patel, and Utkarsh Sharma in lead roles.
 Gadar 2 emerged as the highest-grossing film in Deol's career.
 The film earned ₹691 crore worldwide, and became the year's 4th highest-grosser, as well as one of the highest-grossing Indian films of all time.
 Deol's performance in Gadar 2 earned him several award nominations, including his seventh nomination for a Filmfare Award in the Best Actor category.
 Deol won the Zee Cine Award for Best Actor (Viewer's Choice) for Gadar 2, while he was also named the GQ India Leading Man of the Year 2023.
 It reestablished Deol as a bankable actor and marked his return to mainstream cinema.

 He announced an action film titled SDGM to be directed by Gopichand Malineni in July 2024, which was later renamed Jaat and released on 10 April 2025.
 In a favourable review, Bollywood Hungama noted the film's action sequences, mass appeal, and acting performances, singling out Deol's screen presence and deeming him outstanding.
 The film registered a decent opening and subsequently gained momentum, to emerge as a success after grossing over ₹100 crore, his third film to do so after Gadar and its sequel.
 Jaat launched successfully on Netflix, accumulating 10.3 million hours watched in its first week.
 It topped the platform's top 10 films chart in India for four weeks and also appeared on the global top 10 films list.